peterkhe1999/CheatSheet/OSEP/README.md

 ### VIM Config Simple Backdoor

-To print a message to the user, use this command in the `.vimrc` file or within the editor:
+To print a message to the user, use `:echo "this is a test"` in the `.vimrc` file or within the editor:

-`:echo "this is a test"`

-Since VIM has access to the shell environment's variables, we can use **$USER** to get the username or **$UID** to get the user's ID number.
+Since VIM has access to the shell environment's variables, use:

+- `$USER` to get the username
+- `$UID` to get the user's ID number.

-The commands specified in the `.vimrc` file are executed when VIM is launched. => cause a user's VIM session to **perform unintended actions on their behalf** when VIM is run.
+The commands specified in the `.vimrc` file are executed when VIM is launched.

+=> Cause a user's VIM session to **perform unintended actions on their behalf** when VIM is run.

 To run **shell commands** from within the config file: